The Case

 Using Abductive Reasoning—which is just a fancy way of saying we are looking for the "best explanation" for the facts—the evidence points clearly to one conclusion.

-The Universe Had a Birthday
+The Universe Had a Beginning

 The Best Explanation

+Things don’t pop into existence on their own.
 If the universe had a beginning, it had to have a cause.
 Since time, space, and matter all started at that moment, the thing that caused it must be outside of time, space, and matter.
 That sounds exactly like God.

 The Best Explanation